ChristianLamm/TNM108-labs/Labs/lab2/part2/part2answers.md

    CONS:

    - Prediction phase is slow and memoryintensive (must compare to all training points)
-   - Requires scaling/normalization of features (espacially with Euclidean distance
+   - Requires scaling/normalization of features (espacially with Euclidean distance)
-   - Not suitable for high-dimensional data (curse of dimensionality)
+   - Needs a lot of memory to store all data.
-   - Sensitive to irrelevant or noisy features
+   - Doesn’t work well with too many features or noisy data (cures of dimensionality)